Table of Contents

 Poor or late deliverables

 Outsourcing agencies rely on the fact that they can offer not just quality but quick deliverables.
 Unfortunately, that isn’t true in reality.
 The client might give them more than what they can chew on or just simple overestimate their pace and work styles and professes a tight deadline.
-These two reasons form the crux to this outsourcing challenges.
+These two reasons form the crux to this challenges of outsourcing .

 Poor Time Management